We ask dietician Genevieve Jardine for some advice for junk food for diabetics – food that is somewhat healthy but still a treat!

 Healthy take-out

-For take-out options, choose grilled chicken breast or beef hamburgers with salad (no chips!)
+Here’s a round-up of diabetes-friendly options at popular South African restaurants.
+For take-out options, choose grilled chicken breast or beef hamburgers with salad (no chips!).
 Or try grilled chicken breast, spicy rice, coleslaw and green salad.
-Choose water or a diet fizzy drink to go with your meal, and obviously skip the dessert.
-Try to avoid food that’s high in fat and refined starch and sugar – pizza, deep fried chips and sugary drinks are all a bad idea.
+Choose sparkling water or a diet fizzy drink to go with your meal, and obviously skip the dessert.
+Try to avoid food that’s high in fat and refined starch and sugar – pizza, deep fried chips and sugary drinks are all a bad idea, I’m afraid.

 Braai menu